 E. Referral to adolescent health centre.

 Puberty in girls starts with breast development.
 Growth spurt then occurs and is followed by axillary and pubic hair development.
-Menstruation often does not occur until two years from the onset of puberty.
+Menstruation often does not take place until two years after the onset of puberty.

 Another point to consider is the fact that this girl has no pubic or axillary hair.
-This finding can be either due to arrested or delayed progression of puberty which once has been started (as evident by breast buds), or incomplete androgen insensitivity in which breast development occurs, but the uterus and axillary and pubic hair are absent.
+This finding can be either due to arrested or delayed progression of puberty, or androgen insensitivity presented with breast development, but absence of a uterus and axillary and pubic hair.
 In this girl, who is a professional ballet dancer with a BMI of 16, the former is more likely.

 Low body weight, excessive physical exercise, and starvation are associated with hypogonadotropic hypogonadism (central hypogonadism).
-This is frequently observed in patients with anorexia nervosa or bulimia nervosa, but also can be seen in female athletes resulting in primary or secondary amenorrhea.
-If it occurs during puberty it could impede puberty from normal progression.
+This is frequently observed in patients with anorexia nervosa or bulimia nervosa, but also can be seen in female athletes.
+Hypogonadotropic hypogonadism may result in primary or secondary amenorrhea.
+If it occurs during puberty, it could impede puberty from normal progression.

 Although a decreased serum FSH will be the expected finding associated with the condition, with breast buds present, the most appropriate next step in management is a pelvic ultrasound.
-Along with physical examination, a pelvic ultrasound is always an essential step for the very first initial assessment of patients with primary amenorrhea who have secondary sexual characteristics (evident by Tanner II breasts or higher) (C is correct).
-Ultrasound helps for assessment as to presence of a uterus, mullerian agenesis, imperforated hymen, etc as causes to primary amenorrhea.
+Along with physical examination, a pelvic ultrasound is always the very first initial assessment of patients with primary amenorrhea who have secondary sexual characteristics (evident by Tanner II or higher stages of breast development).
+Ultrasound helps to check for the presence of a uterus, mullerian agenesis, imperforated hymen, etc. as the potential causes of primary amenorrhea.
 Ideally, both transvaginal and transabdominal pelvic ultrasound should be performed unless virginity precludes transvaginal ultrasound.

-(Option A) The girl lags behind normal puberty and cannot be reassured unless the cause is ensured to be constitutional delay of puberty.
-Interestingly and unlike the common belief, constitutional delay of puberty is not that common in females compared to males.
+(Option A) This girl lags behind normal puberty and cannot be reassured unless the cause is ensured to be constitutional delay of puberty.

-(Option E) Referral to adolescent health centre may be indicated somewhere down the line once other causes of primary amenorrhea other than those related to excessive exercise, weight loss and eating disorders are excluded with high certainty.
+(Option E) Referral to adolescent health center may be indicated later once other causes of primary amenorrhea other than those related to excessive exercise, weight loss, and eating disorders are excluded with high certainty.
 It is not appropriate at this stage when other probable causes of primary amenorrhea are not yet fully investigated.

 1-Normally developed breast (Tanner II or higher)